darwin-eu/visOmopResults/README.md

 ## Package overview

-VisOmop contains functions for formatting objects of the class *summarised_result* and *compared_result* (see R package [omopgenerics](https://cran.r-project.org/web/packages/omopgenerics/index.html)).
+VisOmopResults contains functions for formatting objects of the class *summarised_result* and *compared_result* (see R package [omopgenerics](https://cran.r-project.org/web/packages/omopgenerics/index.html)).
 This package simplifies the handling of these objects to obtain nice output tables in the format of *gt* or *flextable*' to report results via Shiny apps, RMarkdown, Quarto, and more.

 ## Installation